budak7273/ArmorModules/README.md

 * Customize the function of your PowerSuit to your liking.
 There is no 'perfect' armor setup - you get to decide.
-* Work with R&D to develop 45+ modules to install across 11 new milestones to unlock - with ADA voicelines!
+* Work with R&D to develop 45+ modules to install across 11 new milestones to unlock - **with ADA voicelines**!
 * Combine the effects of the
 ![](https://i.imgur.com/5KW7uYY.png) Jetpack,
 ![](https://i.imgur.com/Pi65d74.png) Gas Mask,